 This is an updated post

 Graphic designers are naturally creative people, so it makes sense that they’re likely to think outside the box when it comes to finding graphic design jobs online.

-1. Befriend social networking
+1. Use social networking to make connections?

 Never underestimate the power of a social networking site, such as LinkedIn, when it comes to finding graphic design jobs online.
 Set up your profile with a thorough resume covering your employment history.

 This enables potential employers to obtain a good understanding of your previous roles and current skill set.
 If you’re looking for your first job, ensure you invest time writing about the relevant skills, including soft skills you have, that could be applied to a graphic design job.

 Include any skills that you have acquired through work placements, training or qualifications.
 Remember, searching for jobs while studying a graphic design course can also result in experience and on the job training like no other.